Supreme Court ruling - Right-wing outrage in the US on Twitter & Co. - News

 At first, the big tech companies were a thorn in the side of liberals and leftists.
-They are actually throwers of fake news and characterize right-wing populist and far-right populist content using their algorithms – because these algorithms grab attention and make them stay longer and thus are good for business.
+They are actually newscasters and they distinguish right-wing populist and right-wing extremist content using their algorithms – because these algorithms grab attention and make them stay longer and thus are good for business.

 Criticism has changed direction

 Meanwhile, some social media platforms have started filtering out some problematic content.
-Former President Donald Trump has also been banned from some platforms – notably: from Twitter – after he supported the storming of the Capitol in Washington on January 6, 2021.
+And former President Donald Trump was even banned from some platforms – notably: Twitter – after he supported the storming of the Capitol in Washington on January 6, 2021.

 Since then, criticism directed at technology companies has turned on its part.
 Republican politicians suddenly complain that conservative views are being systematically suppressed.
 Florida and Texas even passed laws banning Facebook, Twitter, Instagram, YouTube, TikTok and Co.
 From monitoring content and censoring it if necessary.